 → Writing Prompt 18: More and more people are pushing for the legalization of marijuana.
 Write a letter to our congressman explaining why you believe marijuana should or should not be legalized.

-→ Writing Prompt 19: The country is divided on the national healthcare plan that was voted in recently.
+→ Writing Prompt 19: The country is divided on the US having a national healthcare plan.
 Are you for or against a national health care plan?
-For example, if you are for it, how should the government pay for it?
+If you are for it, how should the government pay for it?
 If you are against it, what should happen to people who can’t afford health care or who work at jobs which don’t provide any health care?

 → Writing Prompt 21: A study shows that many high school students don’t get enough sleep.
 Would you like to see a policy implemented where high school would start an hour later, so teens could get the sleep they need?
 Why or why not?